-Develop stage/discharge relationships at all Lambert Creek sampling locations.
-Install a pressure transducer at 1-3 locations (downstream is highest priority, major pour points or storm sewer outfalls are the second priority).
+- Develop stage/discharge relationships at all Lambert Creek sampling locations.
+Install a pressure transducer at 1-3 locations (downstream is highest priority, major pour points or storm sewer outfalls are the second priority). - Conduct monitoring and inspection to assess public ditch status and determine maintenance needs.